Nathan-Schwartz/WarShadow/Warshadow/README.md

 # WarShadow

-This branch is unique from the others because I have started implementing require.js.
-I am still having some issues with the google charts API and the StatCrack tab system but its only been a day so I'll get it :)
-I plan to implemenet underscore.js after I am comfortable with the require.js aspect of it.

 This is my first HTML/CSS/JS project ever!
 I will be submitting it to the Overwolf app challenge sponsored by Nvidia  (ending Nov 29) in the Warface divisions.
 The code is a bit messy and I'm working on adding comments, refactoring, and re-organizing it.
 I am planning to break up the horrendously big files and implement a module loader like Require.js soon.
 Initially, I was primarily concerned with adding new features and I didn't know about AMD.